ykhedar/kratos-client-dart/doc/IdentityApi.md

 final api = OryKratosClient().getIdentityApi();
-final String id = id_example; // String | ID must be set to the ID of identity you want to get final BuiltList<String> includeCredential = ; // BuiltList<String> | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token.
+final String id = id_example; // String | ID must be set to the ID of identity you want to get final BuiltList<String> includeCredential = ; // BuiltList<String> | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available.

 try {
     final response = api.getIdentity(id, includeCredential);
     print(response);
-} catch on DioError (e) {
+} catch on DioException (e) {
     print('Exception when calling IdentityApi->getIdentity: $e\n');
 }
 ```